I Never Saw Another Butterfly

-Terezin
+Terezín

-During World War II the Gestapo used Terezin, better known by the German name Theresienstadt, as a ghetto.
-The majority of the Jews sent there were scholars, professionals, artists and musicians.
+During World War II, the Gestapo used Terezín (German: Theresienstadt) as a ghetto.
+The majority of the Jews sent to the Theresienstadt Ghetto were scholars, professionals, artists and musicians.
 Before all out war broke out, the Nazis made plans to deceive International Red Cross inspectors into believing that Jews were being treated humanely.
 To accomplish this, when the Red Cross came through, inmates were encouraged to take up creative activities.
 They were given instruments and art supplies, encouraged to hold concerts too.
 Within the camp, parks, grassy areas and flower beds, concert venues and statues were installed to hide the truth; that most of the inmates were going to be killed.
 In fact, after the Red Cross left, most of the people who helped fool the Red Cross were immediately sent to Auschwitz.
 This façade masked the fact that of the 144,000 Jews were sent there, about 33,000 died, mostly because of the appalling conditions (hunger, stress, disease, and an epidemic of typhus at the very end of the war).
 About 88,000 were deported to Auschwitz and other extermination camps.
 At the end of the war there were 17,247 survivors.

-Part of the fortification (Small Fortress) served as the largest Gestapo prison in the Protectorate of Bohemia and Moravia, separated from the ghetto.
+Part of the fortification (so-called Small Fortress) served as the largest Gestapo prison in the Protectorate of Bohemia and Moravia, separated from the ghetto.
 Around 90,000 people went through it, and 2,600 of those died there.

 It was liberated on May 9, 1945 by the Soviet Army.

 The play

 I Never Saw Another Butterfly is also the name of a full length play and a one-act version by Celeste Raspanti.
-She based the play on a book of poetry and drawings made by the children of Terezin.
-The play centers on Raja Englanderova, one of the children who survived Terezin, and her family, friends, and classmates.
+She based the play on a book of poetry and drawings made by the children of Terezín.
+The play centers on Raja Englanderova, one of the children who survived Terezín, and her family, friends, and classmates.
 She shares her story of living in the concentration camp, while retaining a world filled with butterflies and flowers with other children in the camp.
 Raspanti's play was adapted into a musical by Joseph Robinette and E. A. Alexander.